 Air Conditioner vs. Air Handler

-If you’re searching for heating and cooling services, you may come across confusing, sometimes contradictory information about different HVAC systems.
-One component that causes plenty of confusion is the air handler.
-Is this the same as an air conditioner?
-We’re here to set the record straight.
+If you’re looking for heating and cooling services, you may encounter confusing, sometimes contradictory information about different HVAC systems.
+One element that causes plenty of confusion is the air handler.
+Is this another way to describe an air conditioner?
+We’re here to clear things up.

 What Is an Air Handler?

-Some people use the jargon of “air handler” and “blower” interchangeably, but this is not correct.
-An air handler is an entire unit containing a blower and several other components, all of which function together to condition and circulate the air.
+Some individuals use the jargon of “air handler” and “blower” interchangeably, but this is not accurate.
+An air handler is an entire unit containing a blower and a number of other parts, all of which operate together to condition and circulate the air.

 Does an Air Conditioner Use an Air Handler?